Our El Paso Truck Accident Attorneys Represent Injured Victims Throughout the State of Texas

 If the truck accident you were in was due to the negligent actions of the truck driver or the trucking company, then you will file a claim against the trucking company’s insurance.
 If the cause of the accident was a third-party driver, then file a claim against this party’s insurance.

 Of course, sometimes, other third parties (besides drivers) are to blame.
 This includes a shipper or loader of cargo or a vehicle part manufacturer.
 Our lawyers can assess your claim and help you to determine who should be held liable.
+Before you negotiate a truck accident settlement be sure to have a Texas truck accident lawyer by your side.

 Proving Fault and Damages